sqlxpert/stay-stopped-aws-rds-aurora/README.md

 ## News

-As of October,&nbsp;2025, all further development will occur on the low-code, Step&nbsp;Function-based variant of this tool, at &rarr;&nbsp;[github.com/sqlxpert/**step**-stay-stopped-aws-rds-aurora](https://github.com/sqlxpert/step-stay-stopped-aws-rds-aurora#step-stay-stopped-rds-and-aurora).
+As of October,&nbsp;2025, all further development will occur on the low-code, Step&nbsp;Function-based variant at &rarr;&nbsp;[github.com/sqlxpert/**step**-stay-stopped-aws-rds-aurora](https://github.com/sqlxpert/step-stay-stopped-aws-rds-aurora#step-stay-stopped-rds-and-aurora).
-Terraform modules for single- and multi-account installation will soon be provided there.
+Terraform modules for single- and multi-account installation are provided there.

-This repository will remain available so that people can compare an AWS&nbsp;Lambda-based solution and a Step Function, and because this ReadMe explains how the reliable procedure used in both solutions came to be.
+This repository remains available so that people can compare an AWS&nbsp;Lambda-based solution and a Step&nbsp;Function, and because this ReadMe explains how the reliable database stop procedure used in both variants came to fruition.

 ## Purpose